 6. Ask for help

 Sometimes, when we’re in a leadership role we feel like we have to be an expert on everything.
 It can make us feel vulnerable and embarrassed to say that we don’t understand something or that we are out of our depth.
 Every time you feel this way, it’s time to practice asking for help.
-The truth is that everyone; experts and beginners need help in order to grow, and if they don’t ask for help from someone with the know-how, they have to pretend to know about things that they have no idea about.
+The truth is that everyone, experts and beginners, need help in order to grow.
+If they don’t ask for help from someone with the know-how, they have to pretend to know about things that they have no idea about.
 And, that’s how you actually become an imposter.

 7. Have a strong personal and professional network